Cpstrommen/network-pi/README.md

 - Install Ansible requirements with `ansible-galaxy collection install -r requirements.yml`
 - Run the base Ansible playbook to install the framework `ansible-playbook main.yml`
 - Create the docker containers with `docker-compose up -d`
+    * For Portainer and Rancher, create and deploy a new stack using the contents of `docker-compose.yml`

 ## Contribution Notes
 Since this is a pi-based project, please confirm all included docker images are compatible with arm64 systems